MarkusIben/MyVideoPlayer_with_Qt/README.md

 # MyVideoPlayer_with_Qt
-Standard video player with some extra features, using the Qt framework
+Standard video player with some extra features, using the Qt framework (Vers.
+5)

 Extra features:
 - Open a direction and load all contained video files into a playlist